pranjalk/dx/README.md

   ```bash
     npm start
   ```

-### Contributing
-- Please do not use random variable names in the code.
-- Variable names should be in snake_case. eg: trial_variable
-- Function names should be in camel case. eg: getInformation()
-- Class names should start with caps. eg: class Calculator
-- Please use associative arrays for improving the readablity
-- Please use tags for commits. eg: pranjalk_07082016_revised_readme

 > Always create branches and make a  pull request and assign it someone for review.
->
-> NEVER EVER PUSH DIRECTLY INTO MASTER!
 >
 > Please try to write self documenting code as much as possible.
 >